antoinearnoud/book-fortran/chapter9.md

     end do
    end do
    ```
 2. avoid using a module if it is used many times.
 Use inline code instead.
-There is a overhead cost at calling a module many times.
+There is an overhead cost at calling a module many times.
-3.
-## Profiling: How to improve code
+3. ## Profiling: How to improve code

 Use a profiler to see where the code is spending most of the time.
+However, never use the O3 optimization flag when profiling \(it rearranges the code very agressively\).

 ##